captswag/tmux-conf/README.md

 #### Creating windows

 ```
-C-b c (A new window will then be rpesented to you in tmux's status bar)
+C-b c (A new window will then be repesented to you in tmux's status bar)
 ```

 #### Switching windows